madbriller/Bota2---Old/README.md

 This versions allows the input of match data atleast.

 Lots to do!
 This version contains:
-- Updated match tracking, uses ID's rather than names now; makes things easier to track internally.
-- Overall Vs winrate between two teams is implemented roughly
+- All stats are now calculated and roughly displayed.
+- Made Interface easier to work with.
+- Began adding team and match data (included in data.db3)

 TODO:
+- Clean it up
+- Add team/match management

-- Add total VS games indicator in middle section
+- Add regions
-- Add total games indicator above teams
+- Add sample size indicator
 - Add colour indications to labels
-- Add all algorithms for full statistic tracking
 - Error checking!
 - Sanity Checking
-- Game AND Match tracking, obvious distinction on ui.
 - Many other things..